PatrickHuembeli/Distill_Physics_and_ML/README.md

 Some example files, with an RBM and how to load images.

 If images are loaded locally one has to open the .html file with a server.
 E.g. with 'python -m http.server'

+## RBM-python

+The Colab file can be run on Google Colab.
+It is a working RBM for MNIST.